isaaclyman/nyan-cat-festival/README.md

 ```

 ### Options

-`rumble`: (optional) Determines whether the cats should rumble.
-By default, this is false.

 `song`: (optional) The URL of the song to play in the background, or an HTMLAudioElement object that is ready to play.
 If this is `null`, no song will be played.
 By default, this is the theme song for the show *[Mock Trial with J. Reinhold](https://arresteddevelopment.fandom.com/wiki/Mock_Trial_with_J._Reinhold)*.